openvinotoolkit/model_server/docs/docker_container.md

 Set target_device for the model in configuration json file to MULTI:<DEVICE_1>,<DEVICE_2> (e.g. MULTI:MYRIAD,CPU, order of the devices defines their priority, so MYRIAD devices will be used first in this example)

+When running the inference load on multiple devices, it might help to increase the default size of inference queue size with a parameter `nireq`.
+It should be higher than the expected amount of parallel requests from all clients.

 Below is exemplary config.json setting up Multi-Device Plugin for resnet model, using Intel® Movidius™ Neural Compute Stick and CPU devices:

 ```json